sammlapp/picopy/README.md

 Hold the Go button to acknowledge the incomplete transfer and return to “idle”

 ### 3-blink error: source drive
-Check that the src LED is on.
-If it is not, no source drive is mounted.
+- Check that the src LED is on.
+If it is not, no source drive is mounted (or multiple possible source drives are mounted).
 (A source drive is any external USB drive that does not have .picopydest in its root folder)
-Make sure there aren’t multiple source drives mounted Unmount then unplug all USB devices and start over Power off the pi and start over
+- Make sure there aren’t multiple source drives mounted
+- Unmount then unplug all USB devices and start over
+- Power off the pi and start over

 ### 4-blink error: dest drive
 - Check that the dest LED is on.
 If it is not, no destination drive is mounted.
 (A destination drive is any external USB drive that has .picopydest in its root folder)